Vanisher, Horizon Scraper

 Vanisher, Horizon Scraper is the fourth studio album by the American musician Quadeca.
-It was released on July 25, 2025, via Quadeca's own label, X8 Music.
-It was preceded by the singles "Godstained", "Monday", and "Forgone".
-The album contains features by Oleka, Danny Brown, and Maruja.
+It was released on July 25, 2025, via Quadeca's own label, X8 Music, marking his first release after leaving DeadAir Records.
+Released as the follow-up to his third studio album I Didn't Mean to Haunt You (2022), it was preceded by the singles "Godstained", "Monday", and "Forgone".
+The album contains features by Olēka, Danny Brown, and Maruja.